xywjohn/A-TDOM/README.md

 If you intend to run the project on **Linux** and only perform `Simulation Experiments`, please refer to [Linux Env Setting](#linux-env-setting) and [Linux Run](#linux-run).

-We also provide a video demonstrating how to use On-the-Fly SfM and A-TDOM, you can download it from [here](https://drive.google.com/drive/folders/1h322jgzVjQypALrArmYabavg2_NjR3Wl?hl=zh-cn).
+We also provide a **video demonstrating how to use On-the-Fly SfM and A-TDOM**, you can download it from [here](https://drive.google.com/drive/folders/1h322jgzVjQypALrArmYabavg2_NjR3Wl?hl=zh-cn).

 # Cloning the Repository